In Praise of Older Women (1978 film): Reception

 Before its release, the Ontario Film Review Board demanded the removal of a 35 second sex scene from the film.
 However, the original cut of the film was shown during the Toronto International Film Festival, and despite a subway strike and a rainstorm, hundreds of people waited outside the Elgin Theatre to see the film.
 According to some sources, counterfeit tickets were distributed, and a riot almost formed as ticket holders were turned away.
+The film received mostly negative reviews.